Showing 37 items

 Clock, 1940's

-... for the then developing motor industry making car clocks and the first... of accessories for the then developing motor industry making car clocks ...Smiths began with a craftsman named Samuel Smith who in 1851 opened a shop in Newington Causeway, London, where he made and sold watches, clocks and precision instruments.
+... for the then developing motor industry making car clocks and the first... for the then developing motor industry making car clocks and the first ...Smiths began with a craftsman named Samuel Smith who in 1851 opened a shop in Newington Causeway, London, where he made and sold watches, clocks and precision instruments.
 Samuel had a son, Samuel Jnr who was apprenticed in his fathers business.
 Samuel Jnr eventually opened his own business at 85 Strand and later opened other premises at 9 Strand, Trafalgar Square and 68 Piccadilly.
 In 1899 he turned his business into a private limited company, S. Smith & Son Ltd. Samuel Jnr son, Sir Allan Gordon-Smith, joined him as Manager at 9 Strand in 1903 and laid the foundation of the vast Smiths organisation of the future, leading the company towards the supply of accessories for the then developing motor industry making car clocks and the first speedometers patented in 1904.
 In July 1914 a new company was formed under the name S. Smith & Sons (Motor Accessories) Ltd., to take over the motor accessory business of S. Smith and Son Ltd. and this became the main company of the group which eventually grew to become Smiths Industries Ltd. The original company S Smith and Sons Ltd., continued as jewelers and clock and watchmakers until 1930 when the company was taken over by Bravingtons retail jeweller chain.
 In 1931 Smiths decided to enter the domestic clock market and formed a new company, Smiths English Clocks Ltd., as the Clock and Watch division of S Smith & Sons (Motor Accessories) Ltd. This is the start of "Smiths Clocks" because this is when they began to manufacture domestic clocks in quantity.
 Moreover, they set out to produce these clocks at a price that the average householder could afford.
 S Smith & Sons (Motor Accessories) was at this time was the main company in the Smiths group of companies and their business developed both in the motor vehicle field and outside it.
 Smiths began to make automatic pilots for aircraft and, through the acquisition of a majority interest in Henry Hughes & Sons Ltd., entered the field of marine instruments.
 During the war from 1939 to 1945, Smiths' production expanded.
 There was a demand for motor, aircraft and marine instruments for the Services and the production of industrial instruments and it is at this time that our item was made.
 In 1944 many changes were made to the Smiths' organisation.
 The name of the principal company was changed from S Smith & Sons (Motor Accessories) to S. Smith & Sons (England) Ltd. and four new subsidiary selling companies were set up.
 These were Smiths Motor Accessories Ltd., Smiths Aircraft Instruments Ltd., Smiths Industrial Instruments Ltd., and Smiths English clocks Ltd. The manufacture of clocks and watches ceased in 1979 and 1983 saw Smiths withdraw from producing items for the motor industry.An item that is now regarded as a vintage, sought by horology collectors worldwide and is in excellent condition.
 The item is unique in that it was made specifically for ships by the Smith company a well known British clock manufacture.
 Its provenance is well established and it was made during the world war II era specifically for merchant and naval vessels of the time.
 Naval brass ships bulkhead clock.
 The clock face is of white enamel with black Roman numerals, an outer minutes ring and black steel hands.
 There is a subsidiary seconds dial with sweeping hand just above the centre and a fast/slow adjustment lever above that.
 There is no manufactures name on the dial.
 There are a beveled glass and brass hinged lid to the front of the clock.
 The clock is housed in a heavy brass case with screw holes around the circumference for mounting.
 There are no markings on the clock or mechanism flagstaff hill, warrnambool, shipwrecked-coast, flagstaff-hill, flagstaff-hill-maritime-museum, maritime-museum, shipwreck-coast, flagstaff-hill-maritime-village, s smith and sons, clock, maritime clocks, clock makers, bulkhead clock -

 Federation University Historical Collection